 Right now I'm working on two novels.
 One I've put sort of on hold for the other (titled Sunshine, at 150 pages so far!).
 I've never written a novel before so I've got my fingers crossed.
 I'm not sure if I'll actually publish the one I'm currently writing.
 It's sort of a personal project...involving vampires.
 But I'll think about it.
 The other is about a girl who has quite literally died and gone to heaven.
 The working title is Breaking Violet.
 And of course I'm still writing short stories.
 I'm building up a pile big enough for another collection.
 I'll keep you posted, whoever's listening.

 So far I've published three books on Blub.com; one of poems and photographs, one of just photographs and the last a collection of short stories.
 You can see them on Goodreads.com or in more detail/purchase them here: http://www.blurb.com/user/store/mirap

 There are also short previews of them on the site above.
 The first one, The Other Side, is a bit quirky.
 Some of the page numbers are missing, etc. I will fix it soon but right now I like to think of it as a collector's edition.

 Miranda Phaal is a college student born in San Francisco and currently living in Boston.
 She first became interested in writing at age seven when she wrote a series of short poems.
 From there she started writing short stories, and then novels.
-She has a two short story collections in the works now, as well half a dozen novels.
+She has a couple of story collections in the works now, as well a couple of novels.